 CSS Specificity

-The color of the text will be green because the #content p selector has the highest specificity.
+The text will be green because the #content p selector has the highest specificity (1 ID + 1 element), which beats all other selectors in this example.
 It contains 1 ID and 1 element, so it has a specificity of 1,0,1.
 All the other selectors have lower specificity.

 The specificity can lead to confusing results if not managed properly, so it's good to keep your CSS selectors as simple as possible and avoid unnecessary complexity.